pranav-msc/imageCaptioningAndAudio/README.md

 ./download.sh
 ```

-And also make sure you have libraries like gtts and its other sub models or functions installed
+And also make sure you have libraries like gtts and its other sub modules or functions installed